abhishekprakash256/Python/sphinx/sphinx.md

 sphinx.ext.napolean
 ```

-- insert this in conf.py file
+- Every time the file are added use repeat the step for the apidoc to generate the files

 ### Steps